 The Gourland was mostly ordinary.
 It had four rows of keys which typed 84 characters.
 It weighed just 9-1/2 lbs and it was made from just 625 total parts.
 Again, all ordinary.
 Not ordinary was its flip-up carriage.
 This feature was common to blindwriters but the Gourland wasn't that.
 It was a fully visible typewriter.
 So why the flip-up carriage?... to expose the tab stops, of course.

 An ad for the Gourland stated that it was "Non-Folding, Non-Collapsible.
 Therefore Stronger and more Durable."
-The statement was probably a swipe at the market dominant Corona 3 folding typewriter and a move in on its business.
+The statement was probably a swipe at the market-dominant Corona 3 folding typewriter and a move on its business.
 Gourlands had a "fixed" retail price of $75.

 As mentioned, The Gourland Typewriter Mfg.
 Co. was incorporated in 1919 in NY.
 Stocks were offered to raise capital and ads were circulated to get out the word.
 The ad mentioned that a "contract has been entered into for the manufacture of 50,000 machines during the first year" and that those 50,000 machines were to be delivered in May of 1920.
 Well, either the company was fibbing in order to bolster its stock or a catastrophe struck the fledgling business.
 Nowhere near 50,000 machines were ever produced which is evident by the relatively few that have been found today.
 The stocks were offered by Clark Williams & Co.
 Mr. Clark Williams, very conveniently, also happened to be the Vice President for the Gourland company.

 Previously published research speculated that the Wright SpeedWriter & Alexander typewriters were rebranded versions of the Gourland.
 Personally I think it was the other way around.
 Inventor Jesse Alexander filed for a patent for a similar typewriter, the Alexander, in 1912, which was issued to him in 1916 (patent no.1,203,836).
-Obviously that predates the Gourland.
-Note the illustration from the Alexander patent which greatly resembles the Gourland.
-Also, the Gourland factory was located at 35 Ormond Place in Brooklyn, and, as it turns out, so was Jesse Alexander's.
-Furthermore, the initial stock offer for the Gourland seemed to freely quote the Alexander patent, sometimes verbatim.
+That predates the Gourland.
+Note the illustration from the Alexander patent which the Gourland greatly resembles.
+The Gourland factory was located at 35 Ormond Place in Brooklyn as was Jesse Alexander's.
+Furthermore, the initial stock offer for the Gourland seemed to freely quote the Alexander patent, some language taken verbatim.

 Michael Gourland was a Russian lawyer with ties to the Soviet government.
 In fact, he was in the US at the request of the Soviets to oversee a "major" purchase in 1916.
-His original visit was to be short but his government extended it with another project.
-Gourland was not dismayed, aside from executing those other projects, he also took the opportunity "...to be able to give to Russia her first typewriter, the Gourland."
+His original visit was to be short but his government extended it with yet another project.
+Gourland was not dismayed.
+Aside from executing those projects, he also took the opportunity "...to be able to give to Russia her first typewriter, the Gourland."
 As patriotic as his sentiment was, it was misinformed.
 Russia had already produced a typewriter.
-With very little mechanical know-how, if any, about how to effectively and efficiently produce a typewriter, it was an unrealistic venture for Michael Gourland' to take on.
-However, he could have take on such a massive challenge, in less than three years as Michael had, if there was already an existing typewriter to build off of (and lots of money, of course).
-This further reassures my theory that Gourland typewriters were actually Alexanders, just updated.
+With very little mechanical know-how, if any, about how to effectively and efficiently produce a typewriter, it was an unrealistic venture for Michael Gourland to take on.
+However, he could have taken on such a massive challenge, in less than three years as Michael had, if there was already an existing typewriter expand on..
+This further reassures my theory that Gourland typewriters were actually Alexander's, just updated.